Tjhayhay/Bible-Beasts-Project/README.md

 3. **AWS Deployment**:
 The AWS resources were deployed using Terraform (IAC tool).

+I set up the following AWS resources;

 4. **Observability**:
-I was hoping to spend additional time in this observability seciton as I know it's important to have insight into your application performance.
-I made some progress, but not complete.
+I was hoping to spend additional time in this observability section to have insight into your application performance.
+I made some progress, but not did not complete it.
 I can leave you with what I have to get started:

-- A merge request with the start to creating Terraform code to set up a dashboard that monitors the golden signals of observability:
+- A [pull request](https://github.com/highonchai/Bible-Beasts-Project/pull/16) with the start to creating Terraform code to set up a dashboard that monitors the golden signals of observability:
     **1. Latency:** The amount of time it takes your application to service a request.
     **2. Traffic:** The amount of requests your system receives.
     **3. Errors:** The rate of requests that fail.